"

 If you’re not sure what I mean by this, read here and just keep this all in mind.

-In English we use these same verbs both transitively and intransitively.
+In English these verbs are often used both transitively and intransitively.
 That is, I can say ‘the picture is hanging on the wall,’ (intransitive), and also ‘I am hanging the picture on the wall,’ (transitive).
 The verbs are the same but the action is different.
 In the first sentence, the picture is just in a static position on the wall.
 In the second, ‘I’ am in the act of placing the picture in a position.
 And although we have two verbs ‘lay’ (transitive) and ‘lie’ (intransitive), as American English speakers, we often either conflate the two or show a preference for one over the other, regardless of the transitivity of the intended action – of whether the verb takes an object or not.

 License